alem-platform/foundation/creditcard/README.md

 Requirements:

 - Pick a random number for the specified brand and issuer.
+- Exit with status 1 if there is any error.

 ```sh
 $ ./creditcard issue --brands=brands.txt --issuers=issuers.txt --brand=VISA --issuer="Kaspi Gold"